Under the Naturopathy Act, 2007

 - They use only a supine lateral flexion, supine rotary or C2-C7 seated rotary procedures when moving the cervical joints of the spine.

-- The patient does not have a contraindication listed in the regulation, and the naturopath has no doubts about the accuracy of the patient’s health status or history regarding any of the contraindications.
+- The patient does not have a contraindication listed in the regulation, and the Member has no doubts about the accuracy of the patient’s health status or history regarding any of the contraindications.

 page).
-A naturopath may only move the cervical joints of the spine using the three procedures noted above.
+A Member may only move the cervical joints of the spine using the three procedures noted above.

-In all cases, the naturopath may not perform spinal manipulation if any of the identified contraindications exist.
+In all cases, the Member may not perform spinal manipulation if any of the identified absolute contraindications exist.